Talmud: Sephardic approaches

-Today most Sephardic yeshivot follow Lithuanian approaches such as the Brisker method: the traditional Sephardic methods are perpetuated informally by some individuals.
-'Iyyun Tunisa'i is taught at the Kisse Rahamim yeshivah in Bnei Brak.

 Brisker method

 In the late 19th century another trend in Talmud study arose.
-Rabbi Hayyim Soloveitchik (1853–1918) of Brisk (Brest-Litovsk) developed and refined this style of study.
+Hayyim Soloveitchik (1853–1918) of Brisk (Brest-Litovsk) developed and refined this style of study.
 Brisker method involves a reductionistic analysis of rabbinic arguments within the Talmud or among the Rishonim, explaining the differing opinions by placing them within a categorical structure.
 The Brisker method is highly analytical and is often criticized as being a modern-day version of pilpul.
 Nevertheless, the influence of the Brisker method is great.
 Most modern-day Yeshivot study the Talmud using the Brisker method in some form.
 One feature of this method is the use of Maimonides' Mishneh Torah as a guide to Talmudic interpretation, as distinct from its use as a source of practical halakha.

 Rival methods were those of the Mir and Telz yeshivas.